 At its ‘Google for Games Developer Summit’ that kicked off on Monday, the company said it would take just half the time to jump into a game that is 400MB or more.
 The new feature is powered by Google’s Android App Bundle format.

-A recent Google Play study of mobile gamers shows that 45 percent of existing players have discovered more games to play in the past year than the year before – and developers need the right tools and insights to capture this opportunity and drive sustainable growth.
+A recent Google Play study of mobile gamers shows that 45 percent of existing players have discovered more games to play in the past year than the previous year- developers need the right tools and insights to capture this opportunity and drive sustainable growth.

 Google has also announced new solutions to help game developers unlock more growth and navigate privacy changes effectively.